 Human history has been driven on from society to society, and from people to people, by a desire for a better future: our endeavours are built on the consciousness that the world needs improvement.
 And while everyone has a right to dream on utopias, it is also important to be sceptical, as our technology becomes more and more powerful, and capable of such extraordinary changes.

-Rasika Sittamparam is a writer and researcher at Spear’s
+Rasika Sittamparam is a science & tech writer and researcher at Spear’s